 Abuse Refers to any actions or situations which harm a person physically or emotionally.
 DBS Disclosure and Barring Service.
-Governmental body responsible for carrying out checks on the criminal record and barring lists of people resident in the UK.
+Governmental body responsible for carrying out checks on the criminal record and barring lists of people in the UK.
+PVG Protecting Vulnerable Groups scheme.
+The Protecting Vulnerable Groups (PVG) scheme is managed by Disclosure Scotland.
+It helps ensure people who are unsuitable to work with children and protected adults cannot do regulated work with these vulnerable groups.
 Disclosure When a student (or staff member) informs a staff member of an incident or situation related to safeguarding that requires action.
-DSL Designated safeguarding lead.
+DSL Designated Safeguarding Lead.
 Responsible for all safeguarding matters.
-Trained to Specialist safeguarding (formerly level 3) DSO Designated safeguarding officer.
-Acts as deputy to DSL with the same level of training.
-DSP Designated safeguarding person.
-Members of staff responsible for safeguarding on a centre level.
-Trained to Advanced safeguarding (formerly level 2) GDPR General Data Protection Regulation.
+Trained to Specialist Safeguarding (formerly level 3) DSO Designated safeguarding officer at centre level.
+Acts as deputy to DSL trained at Advanced Safeguarding (Level 2) or Specialist Safeguarding (Level 3).
+GDPR General Data Protection Regulation.
 An EU regulation and law on data protection and privacy for all individuals within the EU and EEA LADO Local authority designated officer.
-Person with safeguarding responsibilities for a specific part of the UK LSCP Local safeguarding children's partnership: responsible for co-ordinating all work to safeguard and promote the welfare of children in the local area.
+Person with safeguarding responsibilities for a specific part of the UK LSCP Local Safeguarding Children's Partnership: responsible for co-ordinating all work to safeguard and promote the welfare of children in the local area.
 Prevent UK government strategy to combat radicalisation from terrorism and other forms of extremism in various sectors, including education.